Complete these high-level tasks to install Horizon and configure an initial deployment.

-- Configure SSL certificates for Horizon 7 servers.
-See Configuring SSL Certificates for Horizon 7 Servers.
+- Configure SSL certificates for Horizon servers.
+See Configuring TLS Certificates for VMWare Horizon Servers.

-- Create desktop pools that run on VDI-based single-user machines.
+- Create desktop pools that run on virtual desktop machines.

-- Create one or more virtual machines that can be used as a template for full-clone desktop pools or as a parent for linked-clone desktop pools.
+- Create one or more virtual machines that can be used as a template VM for full-clone desktop pools.

-- To create a full-clone desktop pool, see Creating Automated Desktop Pools That Contain Full Virtual Machines.
+- To create an instant-clone desktop pool, see Creating and Managing Instant-Clone Desktop Pools.

-- To create a linked-clone desktop pool, see Creating Linked-Clone Desktop Pools.
+- To create a full-clone desktop pool, see Creating and Managing Automated Full-Clone Desktop Pools.

-- To create a manual desktop pool, see Creating Manual Desktop Pools.
+- To create a manual desktop pool, see Creating and Managing Manual Desktop Pools.